The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 #### Initiate Critical Priority Tasks!

 If you find an issue/bug that breaks the mod, or see a card ready to be picked up with critical priority, start working on it immediately.\
-If you need help, don't hesistate to ask in #dev-chat or #modding-general, as these tasks are often tackled collectively.\
+If you need help, don't hesitate to ask in #dev-chat or #modding-general, as these tasks are often tackled collectively.\
 These tasks block progress for the whole team on a project-wide scale, so they take precedence over any other task you might be doing at the moment.

 <img width="262" height="307" alt="image" src="https://github.com/user-attachments/assets/eac34d0e-4bab-4928-9c9d-79bba62ba749" />